longxianlei/Tutorial_Lie_Algebra_Lie_Group/README.md

 ### 1. Lie group and Lie algebra.

-Using Lie algebra, we do not need to construct a complicated transformation matrix, which consist a 3x3 rotation matrix and a 3x1 translation vector.
+&emsp; Using Lie algebra, we do not need to construct a complicated transformation matrix, which consist a 3x3 rotation matrix and a 3x1 translation vector.
 R is a rotation matrix satisfied R*RT=I. We only need 6 parameter, v and w. **And the matrix becomes 4x4 twist matrix.**

-Taking the tangent space, and modeling the elements in Lie group (Rotation, Transformation) by corresponding element in the tangent space.
+&emsp; Taking the tangent space, and modeling the elements in Lie group (Rotation, Transformation) by corresponding element in the tangent space.
 By introducing Lie algebra, we don't need explicitly construct a rotation matrix R with so many constraints.
 The 9 parameters in rotation matrix R can be represented by 3 parameters in w.
 Then, applied the exponential map to its skew matrix.
 We can get R.

-We summarize **the skew matrix** and **twist matrix** in **Lie algebra** and their **corresponding matrixs in the Lie group**, respectively.
+&emsp; We summarize **the skew matrix** and **twist matrix** in **Lie algebra** and their **corresponding matrixs in the Lie group**, respectively.

 #### 1.1 so(3)-> SO(3), only for rotation.